hrfee/jfa-go/README.md

     * Password validation: Ensure users choose a strong password.
     * CAPTCHAs and contact method verificatoin can be enabled to avoid bots.
 * ⌛ User expiry: Specify a validity period, and new users accounts will be disabled/deleted after it.
 The period can be manually extended too.
-* 🔗 Ombi Integration: Automatically creates Ombi accounts for new users using their email address and login details, and your own defined set of permissions.
-See [wiki](https://wiki.jfa-go.com/docs/ombi/) for a warning on this one.
+* 🔗 Ombi/Jellyseerr Integration: Automatically creates and synchronizes details for new accounts.
+Supports setting permissions with the Profiles feature. **Ombi integration use is risky, see [wiki](https://wiki.jfa-go.com/docs/ombi/)**.
 * Account management: Bulk or individually; apply settings, delete, disable/enable, send messages and much more.
 * 📣 Announcements: Bulk message your users with announcements about your server.
 * Telegram/Discord/Matrix Integration: Verify users via a chat bot, and send Password Resets, Announcements, etc. through it.